-Budgeted cost: £39319
+Budgeted cost: £35410

 Activity Evidence that supports this approach Challenge number(s) addressed Teacher-led interventions - reading, writing, maths in KS1/2.
 Familiar, additional adults used to staff smaller, targeted groups.
 Allows extra challenge and additional scaffolding.
 Small group tuition teaching strategy from the EEF teacher toolkit.
 "The average impact of the small group tuition is four additional months' progress, on average, over the course of a year.
 1,2,4 additional months' progress, on average, over the course of a year.
-Additional staffing in Reception Class during to deliver communica- tion, language, social/emotional and behaviour education strategies.
+Additional staffing in Reception Class during to deliver communication, language, social/emotional and behaviour education strategies.
 Focused, small group work and individual interventions will improve "school readiness".
 Pupils will be ready to learn and have good attitudes towards school routines and expectations.
 Communication/language difficulties will be identified, ready for further action.
-3,5 ELSA KS1 and KS2.
-ELSA is an evidence based intervention which supports emotional language development and past experience has shown this to be an effective intervention.
-1,3,4 1:1 Communication and language interventions and resources with HLTA.
+3,5 1:1 Communication and language interventions and resources with HLTA.
 A number of individual children require 1:1 tuition daily to work on speech, language and communication targets.
 These pupils will be better able to access the full curriculum as speech, listening and attention skills improve.
 1,3,5 Small Group and 1:1 interventions for KS1and 2 children with continuing difficulties in Literacy and Maths.
 Individualised targets can be addressed with individual children.
 Intensive and focused tuition of this sort is felt to be effective in meeting specific needs.
 Secure learning of targeted areas will enable pupils to attain at levels closer toexpectation and to peers.
 1,2,4